 That means fewer trades and more long-term accumulation.

-There is no doubt about it, purchasing individual stocks and seeing them win is a good feeling.
-But seeing them lose is very painful especially when they turn around and sell off just hours or days after you purchased them.
+There is no doubt about it, purchasing individual stocks, and seeing them win is a good feeling.
+But seeing them lose is very painful, especially when they turn around and sell off just hours or days after you purchased them.
 The slow gains of the stock market indices I believe are not as satisfying as the quick gains in stocks, but they can be in the long term more profitable.

-Let’s imagine you only re-entered the market in June 2010 missing the start of the new bull market you would have still made 64%, annualized at 12% per year.
+Let’s imagine you only re-entered the market in June 2010, missing the start of the new bull market you would have still made 206%, annualized at 20.6% per year.
 They are good returns.

-The default direction of the stock market in general is up, see our stock market statistics page for further information.
-One can of course trade ETFs like they are stocks, we reveal an expert ETF trader’s strategy in this article.
+The default direction of the stock market, in general, is up, see our stock market statistics page for further information.
+One can, of course, trade ETFs like they are stocks, we reveal an expert ETF trader’s strategy in this article.

-6 – Fast Losses vs. Slow Losses
+6. Fast Losses vs. Slow Losses

-7 – Technical Analysis Applies
+7. Technical Analysis Applies Well to ETFs

 Listen To Our ETF Podcast